 Antibiotic Resistant Bacteria

 Microbes (germs) that cause human and animal diseases have developed the ability to resist the killing effects of antibiotics.
 Everyone is at risk of being sick with a bacterial infection that is resistant to antibiotics.
 These types of infections are hard to get rid of and require other treatments that are sometimes costly and toxic.
-Twenty-five laboratories throughout Montana have been submitting specific bacterial samples (including Staph. aureus) to the Montana Public Health Laboratory to monitor the antibiotic resistant pattern in the state over 10 years.
+Twenty-five laboratories throughout Montana have been submitting specific bacterial samples (including Staph. aureus) to the Montana Public Health Laboratory.
+The statewide antibiogram can be found online.

 A common antibiotic resistant microbe in Montana is Methicillin Resistant Staph. aureus (MRSA).
 Although rare, some forms of tuberculosis and gonorrhea in the United States are also resistant to different classes of antibiotics.
 These infections are especially hard to cure and are generally called multi-drug resistant organisms.

 The causes of antibiotic resistant bacteria are numerous.
 Sometimes, this happens when people take antibiotics differently how than the physician prescribed, or when people take antibiotics when they are not needed.

 Antibiotics are not needed to treat illnesses caused by viruses.
 The common cold is caused by a virus.
 Most coughs, bronchitis, runny noses, and sore throats (not caused by strep) are not caused by bacteria and cannot be cured by using antibiotics.

 Click here for frequently asked questions and answers about antibiotic resistance.

 Illness after Taking Antibiotics